cjerdonek/open-rcv/docs/develop.md

     $ pip install -e .[dev,test]

-This lets you `openrcv` from the command-line as if you had installed it from PyPI.
+This lets you run `rcv` from the command-line as if you had installed it from PyPI.

 The `[dev,test]` portion of the command means to install the `extras_require`